 As a rule in our society, dogs are excluded from attending theater shows and performances; therefore, it was really a special treat that my parti Standard Poodles were accepted and welcomed by the Comedy Barn staff and performers.
 We greatly appreciate this concession and can only hope that some foolish person with an ill-mannered dog does not cause the management to rescind this wonderful privilege for responsible dog owners.

+I was euphoric!
+I could take my parti Standard Poodles Jyah and Sydney into the theater to watch a show?
+When does something that astonishing ever happen!
+I immediately made arrangements for us to attend a Monday afternoon show at the Comedy Barn in early October 2007.
+Business offices are not always what they once were.
+My husband’s office is a 43 foot motorcoach that he drives several thousand miles a year.
+Having a motorcoach makes traveling with dogs much easier as we have our own self-contained accommodations.
 We arrived at Two Rivers Landing RV Park late in the afternoon and were immediately struck by the beautiful view from our slot which overlooked the picturesque French Broad River.
 On the far side of the river, there was a broad grassy expanse where every morning and evening we saw herds of deer and flocks of wild turkey.
 There was a grassy area directly in front of our parking slot, and we and the dogs enjoyed sitting there on a blanket waving to people who canoed by on the river.
+Before bed each night, Jyah and I played his favorite game -- get the blanket snake.
+All of Dawn's dogs were rescued from shelters and now perform in her very entertaining act at The Comedy Barn.

 The RV park was within easy driving distance of numerous attractions such as theaters, exhibits, amusement parks, dining, shopping, horseback riding, boating, and hiking.
 Since the main reason for our trip was to see family, we did not tow a car for our two day visit as we would be touring with them in their van.
 Driving with family through Pigeon Forge, we stopped in the historic section of town and walked around the area, stopping in many of the shops where Jyah and Sydney were greatly admired and frequently photographed.
 These were extremely crowded conditions and the dogs behaved admirably, making them wonderful diplomats for the parti-colored Poodle.